naisenyamungai/staffapp/README.md

 ## Specs
 The Main Activity has a button that when clicked moves to the products and services page.
 There are two tabs: Personal and Business tabs that one should be able to switch between by swiping or touching.
 The page contains and Up button that leads back to the Main Activity.
+The pages are populated from an API.

 ## Setup
 Clone the project and build it locally on Android Studio then run on Android phone or emulator